 As the old saying goes, knowledge is power.
 Being able to talk to an interviewer at length about different subjects within project management is a sure-fire way to demonstrate your passion for your career and instantly add value to your application.
 The following books come highly recommended by project management professionals:

 There is also a range of insightful project management blogs online to help you keep up to date with developments in the industry.
 These include ProjectManagement.com, The APM Blogs, and the Praxis Framework Blog.

 Now that you’re in a position to apply for project management roles, it’s time to put the work into your CV.
 Your project management skills should be visible throughout your entire CV, from your education to the previous roles you’ve undertaken.
 If your plan is to work your way up and receive training on the job, rather than pursuing a specific project manager qualification, assess your current skills and showcase them to the best of your ability.
+You can use a self-assessment to consider your own strengths and weaknesses.
+The outcome will help you identify your key skills.
 Having a ‘key skills’ section works particularly well for this type of role.
 Of course, you need to go beyond simply listing these skills on your CV.
 Think about whether you would be able to explain how you have applied each of these skills in previous roles in a set of project management interview questions.
 If you’re not able to, go back to the drawing board and highlight your strengths, drawing particular attention to those listed on the job description.
 If you’re struggling with what to write, the STAR model can be a good guideline.